Employers face many challenges trying to enforce drug testing regulations for their employees.

 States that allow legal access to marijuana for recreational or medical purposes create challenges for companies that prohibit its use.
 While companies generally aren’t supposed to dictate after-hours conduct, marijuana use could potentially affect performance.
 Complicating things further is that standards for testing marijuana aren’t always clear – some may indicate active intoxication more than three months after its use.
 It also may not account for someone with a valid and documented medical need.

-While typical tests may look for cocaine, heroin, marijuana and similar illegal substances, they may not look for more common but controlled prescription drugs like hydrocodone or oxycotin.
+While typical tests may look for cocaine, heroin, marijuana, and similar illegal substances, they may not look for more common but controlled prescription drugs like hydrocodone or oxycontin.
 These can also be abused and cause safety or behavioral problems, but often receive a pass or aren’t screened for because a doctor legally authorizes them.

 5. Paperwork failures